falkowich/100-days-of-code/log.md

 **Planned Today**

-Getting a custom aclchecker work with batfish
+Getting a custom aclchecker to work with batfish

 **Today's Progress**